mweidhagen/kickasm-mode/README.md

     (require 'kickasm-mode)

-then call command "M-x kickasm-mode".
+then call command "`M-x kickasm-mode`".
 Or put the following expression in your init file to make it automatically load for files with a certain file extension.

     (require 'kickasm-mode)